-Last night PBS “Frontline” aired a wonderful documentary entitled: “Hunting the Nightmare Bacteria.”
+I recently saw PBS “Frontline” wonderful documentary entitled: “Hunting the Nightmare Bacteria.”
 It investigated the rise of deadly drug-resistant bacteria.
 As the world health organization has recently reported we may be heading for a post-antibiotic world where common infections will again kill.

-Almost all of us are aware that a large part of the problem is that most antibiotics are fed to livestock.
+Most of us know that a big part of the problem is that most antibiotics are fed to livestock.
 Everyone knows that we shouldn’t engage in that practice, but the agricultural and pharmaceutical lobbies are just too powerful to defeat on this issue.
-The clients of those lobbies–private citizens and corporations–are interested in profit not public health.
+The clients of those lobbies—private citizens and corporations—are interested in profit, not public health.